-The most recent full actuarial valuations for the Local Government Pension Scheme and the Firefighters' schemes were carried out at 31 March 2019 and 31 March 2022 respectively.
-Actuaries at Barnett Waddingham have adopted a roll-forward approach to updating the net liabilities for the Local Government Pension Scheme as at 31 March 2022.
-This approach takes into account the cashflows paid into and out of each scheme before taking into consideration any changes in assumptions.
+The most recent full actuarial valuations for the Local Government Pension Scheme and the Firefighters' schemes were both carried out at 31 March 2022.
+Actuaries at Barnett Waddingham had intially adopted a roll-forward approach based on the March 2019 valuation when updating the net liabilities for the Local Government Pension Scheme as at 31 March 2022.
+However, the March 2019 valuation report has since been superseded by the March 2022 report (published in March 2023), and so the valuation of the net liability has been updated accordingly.
+It is now based on the 2022 valuation membership data and the 2022 valuation allocation of assets to the employer.
 The liabilities for the Firefighter Schemes are based on full membership calculations.